Jay Manuel: Beauty & clothing collections

 In 2011, Manuel released a women's clothing line for Sears Canada, called Attitude Jay Manuel.
+The line was ultimately discontinued prior to Sears Canada filing for creditor protection and ceasing operations in 2017.

-Manuel's beauty range was launched with the support of supermodel-turned-entrepreneur, Iman, in 2015 and distributed by her company Impala Inc. According to an interview in Essence magazine, Manuel and Iman met during the 1990s when he was recommended to do Iman's makeup for a cover shoot.
+Manuel's beauty range was launched with the support of supermodel-turned-entrepreneur Iman in 2015 and distributed by her company Impala Inc. According to an interview in Essence magazine, Manuel and Iman met during the 1990s when he was recommended to do Iman's makeup for a cover shoot.

 Jay Manuel Beauty launched in 2014 and the collection consists of a range of products aimed to create a high definition finish, aimed at the younger generation.
 In numerous interviews Manuel has stated that he wanted to introduce products that gave an Instagram filter finish, without the need for a filter.
 In March 2015 Jay Manuel beauty was launched on HSN.
 In July 2016, it was announced that the beauty range would debut on the UK's QVC shopping channel in September of that year.

 Retail

-In 2017, Manuel announced that he was moving into the retail sector with a range of beauty stores.
-The move was announced along with an exclusive partnership with Simon and its shopping centers.
-Manuel stated in an interview that they were to open their first brick and mortar location at Roosevelt Field Mall.